Informfully/Challenges/newsimages25/images/README.md

 The files 'subtask_1.csv' and 'subtask_2.csv' (see the corresponding subfolders 'subtask_1' and 'subtask_2') list the relevant article IDs that were part of the online survey (a total of 50 articles from among the 8,450 overall articles).

 Note that only the image submissions from the online user study are shared in this repository (39x30 images for subtask 1 and 26x20 images for subtask 2).
-The complete archive of all images (>200K) can be downloaded separately from the [file server](https://seafile.ifi.uzh.ch/d/1f14d6d4306340e082d6) and structured as follows:
+The complete archive of all images (>200K) can be downloaded separately from the [file server](https://seafile.ifi.uzh.ch/d/1f14d6d4306340e082d6).
+It is structured as follows:

 * **SMALL_GROUPED_BY_ARTICLE**: 30 articles, with 39 images each (group submissions for the small subtask 1, all featured in the online evaluation).
 * **LARGE_GROUPED_BY_ARTICLE**: 20 articles, with 26 images each (group submissions for the large subtask 2, all featured in the online evaluation).